Nabster2010/Used-Shop/README.md

 # UsedShop
-mern stack for used stuff -with chating
+mern stack for used stuff -user chating with socket io authentication with jsonwtoken

 ## setup